zflemingg1/Testing-For-SSL-Vulnerabilities-Misconfigurations/Vulnerabilties/SSL Medium Strength Ciphers Supported/README.md

 ### What Is this important

 If a remote service uses SSL Ciphers that offeer medium strength encryption.
 Standard assumption for medium strength ciphers is any that uses key lengths at least 56 bits and less than 112 bits, or else that uses the 3DES encryption suite.
-If an attacker is on the same physical network as this service, it is considerably eeasier to bypass medium strength cipher suites
+If an attacker is on the same physical network as this service, it is considerably easier to bypass medium strength cipher suites

 ### Launching the program